-These batteries are simply amazing.
-The peace of mind we’ve gained from being able to draw them down to state of charge below 50% is immeasurable.
+The Battle Born lithium batteries are simply amazing.
+We gain peace of mind being able to draw them down to state of charge below 50%.
 Our ability to be able to use 90% of the 100 amp hour battery is incredibly relieving especially being we work remotely and depend on electric to power our electronics.

 Why Battle Born’s Lithium Ion Batteries ROCK!

-So our first big test with the Battle Born GC2 lithium ion batteries in a hostile solar environment was a resounding thumbs-up success!
-Our lithium ions simply out perform every other battery on the market today and have made life on the road, transits and successful boondocking so much easier.
+So, our first big test using our Battle Born GC2 lithium ion batteries in a hostile solar environment was a resounding thumbs-up success!
+Our lithium RV batteries simply out perform every other battery on the market today.
+They truly make boondocking so much easier and worry-free.

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.